relextm19/Rline/README.md

-# **rline Program Usage**
+# **Rline Program Usage**

-The `Rline` program allows you to process files in a specified directory with options to exclude certain file extensions, ban specific directories, and enable recursive scanning.
+The `rline` program allows you to process files in a specified directory with options to exclude certain file extensions, ban specific directories, and enable recursive scanning.

 ---